Originally posted 2017-07-15 02:19:57.

 - advantage and disadvantages of surface wiring (4)

 - list 5 advantages and disadvantages of surface wiring (2)

 - Building electrification (2)

-- Electrification of building (1)
+- Disadvantages of surface wiring (1)

 - i want to knw to understand an knw the meaning of enterprenuership an their disadvantages?
 (1)